dotnet/roslyn/docs/compilers/Visual Basic/Compiler Breaking Changes - DotNet 10.md

 ***Introduced in Visual Studio 2022 version 17.13***

 The compiler now validates the shape of `Microsoft.CodeAnalysis.EmbeddedAttribute` when declared in source.
-Previously, the compiler would allow user-defined declarations of this attribute, but only when it didn't need to generate one itself.
+Previously, the compiler would allow user-defined declarations of this attribute with any shape.
 We now validate that:

 1. It must be Friend
 2. It must be a Class